suan/libLGTV_serial/README.md

 # libLGTV_serial #
-libLGTV_serial is a Python library to control LG TVs via their serial (RS232) port.
+libLGTV_serial is a Python library to control LG TVs (or monitors with serial ports) via their serial (RS232) port.
 It aims to reduce the legwork needed to use this functionality on your TV - simply enter your TV model number and serial port and you're good to go!

 ## Requirements ##
 - Python 3.x